What is a Proof of Concept (POC) in Software Development?

 Assessing technical feasibility

 The purpose of creating a proof of concept is to check whether the software idea is technically feasible.
-A PoC project should involve the development team that not only assesses what is possible and what is impossible but also determines the right technical direction for product development.
+A PoC project should involve development teams that not only assess what is possible and what is impossible but also determine the right technical direction for product development.

 Initial verification of market needs